codeforamerica/form-flow-starter-app/README.md

 A detailed explanation of form flow concepts can be found on in the [form flow libraries readme](https://github.com/codeforamerica/form-flow).

+This chart below shows the flow created by the `flows-config.yaml` file in this repository.

 ```mermaid
 flowchart
     A[UBI Flow] --> B(howThisWorks)